Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Results

 where

 Normalizing the reduced density matrix element, we have

 where the normalization factor $Z=Tr(\rho)$.

 The reduced density matrix allows us to calculate the probability of finding the system in a particular state.
-For instance, the probability of finding the system initially in a state $\psi(x_b)$.
-Defining a project operator $\Hat{P}=|\psi(x_b)\rangle\langle \psi(x_b)|$, the probability is calculated, similar to Eq.(\ref{indirectProb}), as
+For instance, suppose we want to calculate the probability of finding the system in a state $\psi(x_b)$.
+Let $\Hat{P}=|\psi(x_b)\rangle\langle \psi(x_b)|$ the project operator for state $\psi(x_b)$.
+According to (\ref{indirectProb}), the probability is calculated as